Ireland’s Leading Genealogy & Research Company For Over A Decade

 Individual family trees / Histories of houses, companies & institutions / Journalism & media research / Irish citizenship by descent applications

-We also provide an online genealogy clerk service providing documents, certificates & manuscripts for those undertaking their own Irish research.
+We also provide an online genealogy clerk service providing copies of documents, certificates & manuscripts for those undertaking their own Irish research.

-Timeline director Nicola Morris is a member of Accredited Genealogists Ireland (AGI) the only accrediting body for genealogy in Ireland and she has served as a council member and Hon.
+Timeline director Nicola Morris is a member and current President of Accredited Genealogists Ireland (AGI), the only accrediting body for genealogy in Ireland and she has served as a council member and Hon.
 Secretary of AGI.You can Follow us on our Twitter and Facebook pages

 Nicola Morris – Co Founder & Director